Averages of Exponentials from the point of view of Superintegrability: Introduction

-The problem of exponential averages in Gaussian matrix model is rather popular, because holography relates them to branes in ${\rm S}^5\times{\rm AdS}_5$ space \cite{Mal,ESZ,0010274}.
+Second, the problem of exponential averages in Gaussian matrix model is rather popular, because holography relates them to branes in ${\rm S}^5\times{\rm AdS}_5$ space \cite{Mal,ESZ,0010274}.
 Exact matrix-model answers should be compared with string corrections to the classical brane area in Polyakov formalism, see \cite{BKTs,MiZa} for the latest advances and previous references.
+At both sides one can consider arbitrary representations and the full duality requires matching between all of them.
 We do not touch this relation in the present paper, just note that appearance of Laguerre calculus on the string side would be quite an interesting result -- still to be revealed.